This guide can be used for just about any vintage internal combustion engine.

 Try stepping on the clutch, even with the transmission in neutral, stepping on the clutch removes a lot of rotating parts, so the engine should turn over a little easier.

 Bad Gas - Look at the fuel in the glass fuel bowl.
 Do you see dirt, or anything that looks like water bubbles?
 If the tank is less than half full, but looks clean, fill the tank with fresh fuel, then drain-off a little through the carb.
 Close the fuel valve, remove and clean the glass bowl.
 Clean or replace fuel screens.
 Water in the fuel could just be from condensation.
-Drain the tank and fill with fresh fuel.
+If fuel is very old, looks or smells bad, drain the tank and fill with fresh fuel.

-These tractors will tell us when something is going bad.
+A vintage gas engine will tell us when something is going bad.
 If your tractor starts, but still has problems, here are the most common symptoms and solutions.
+The time indicated for each of these is not an exact measurement.
+This is intended to show that some problems take longer to develop or return to normal so that information can help identify problems.

 Runs for about 3-minutes and quits; will not restart = GAS TURNED OFF (go ahead and laugh, I've done it, more than once).